0.2 Recurring As A Fraction

 Method 3: Fraction Decomposition (Less Common but Illustrative)

 While less efficient for this specific example, this method demonstrates how more complex repeating decimals can be tackled.
-Imagine breaking down 0.2̅ into its component parts.
+Consider this: imagine breaking down 0.
+Now, this process is cumbersome for 0.
 This can be done by writing out the decimal expansion to several decimal places and then expressing each part as a fraction with a power of 10 as the denominator.
+Worth adding: 2̅ into its component parts.
 Then, you'd need to find a common denominator and add the fractions.
-This process is cumbersome for 0.2̅ but is helpful for illustrating how repeating decimals can be expressed as a sum of fractions.
+2̅ but is helpful for illustrating how repeating decimals can be expressed as a sum of fractions.

 Why This Matters: Practical Applications